 Chanel Oval Mark - 1990s and Later

 This mark was first used by Chanel in 1993 denoting the year the piece was made along with the season.
 The letter "P" signifies a piece from the spring (printemps translates to spring in French) collection, while "A" denotes the fall (automne translates to fall in French) collection for the corresponding year.
-Some pieces are marked with "C" for the cruise collection, others have a "V" but those are less common than the larger spring and fall collections.
+Some pieces are marked with "C" for the cruise collection while others have a "V" but those are less common than the larger spring and fall collections.
 Jewelry sold in Chanel boutiques in the 2000s has a very similar mark, taking the guesswork out of dating these pieces.

 Some authentic Chanel pieces made c.
 2005 are marked Made in Italy (rather than France).